 Set the Waveform of the DCO by changing the DCO Mode to the desired Waveform.
-Alternatively an audio file can be selected as a waveform.
+Alternatively an audio file can be selected as a waveform

-The FM fader allows to FM control the current DCO by the next one (e.g. DCO1 is FM controlled by DCO2, DCO2 by DCO3 ...
+The FM slider allows to FM control the current DCO by the next one (e.g. DCO1 is FM controlled by DCO2, DCO2 by DCO3 ...
 DCO8 by DCO1).
 This chain allows super complex and crazy FM sounds.

-If a DCO is active the according DCO Tab is a bit highlighted (like DCO4 and DCO5 in the picture above)
+If a DCO is active the according DCO Tab is a bit highlighted.